 We’re happy to report our 2023 Boat Shrink Wrap Recycling program was the best yet — collecting an amazing 22 tons.
 Transfer stations in Bourne, Chatham, Dennis, Eastham, Falmouth, and Wellfleet generously served as drop off locations.
 Thanks to their staffs for monitoring the wrap to be sure boaters properly cleaned and prepared it for recycling.
 Thanks also to Barnstable County’s Cape Cod Cooperative Extension and AmeriCorps of Cape Cod for their work in this group effort!
 Watch the video!

 Donate to WHOI Sea Grant

-Click the donation link on the Woods Hole Sea Grant website and directly support the important coastal research, extension, and education at Woods Hole Sea Grant.
+Click the donation link on the WHOI Sea Grant website and directly support the program's important coastal research, extension, and education.
 We thank you in advance!

 Keep In Touch

 Subscribe to the Coastal Impacts newsletter